MicrosoftDocs/azure-dev-docs/articles/java/fundamentals/java-support-on-azure.md

 * Azure Managed Instance for Apache Cassandra
 * Azure Cosmos DB for Apache Cassandra

-For some of the services above, you may be able to change the Java runtime from the one provided by default.
+For some of the services, you might be able to change the Java runtime from the one provided by default.
 For more information, see the documentation of the service.

 ### OpenJDK distributions deployed

-Microsoft may use 3rd-party Java distributions and binaries for a range of Java versions on some of its services - namely [Eclipse Temurin][temurin-link].
-Microsoft will keep those 3rd-party distributions up to date for as long as there are updates available.
+Microsoft might use 3rd-party Java distributions and binaries for a range of Java versions on some of its services - namely [Eclipse Temurin][temurin-link].
+Microsoft keeps those 3rd-party distributions up to date for as long as there are updates available.
 For all other cases, Microsoft builds, supports, and deploys the [Microsoft Build of OpenJDK][msjdk-link].

 ## Services without a managed or default Java runtime